 But it needs to be emphasised here that while humans have been as torturously alienated as Laing observed, this is not the full story about humans.
 As has been stressed throughout these essays, and across all of my work, the greater truth is that humans have also been the most courageous, heroic, successful and meaningful creatures to ever exist on Earth.
 We are not the awful beings we appeared to be; rather, given the magnificence of our fully conscious mind, nature’s greatest invention, and all the injustice we humans have had to endure for some two million years, we fully deserve to be considered divine beings!

 – – – – – – – – – – – – – – – – – –

-Watch Jeremy Griffith present the breakthrough redeeming explanation of the human condition in F. Essay 5, or read .
+Watch Jeremy Griffith present the breakthrough redeeming explanation of the human condition in ; for a fuller explanation read ; and for a summary presentation of the key ‘instinct vs intellect’ explanation watch .
 You can also read more about the extent of our denial in .
 The irreverent honesty of R.D.
-Laing is also mentioned in F. Essay 47 on Humour and Swearing.
+Laing is also mentioned in the previous .